I got a notice to quit. What do I do?

 The Federal CARES Act provides protections for owner-occupants of 1-4 family properties with mortgages that are federally or Government Sponsored Enterprise (GSE) backed or funded (FHA, VA, USDA, Fannie Mae, Freddie Mac).
 You can learn about your options, find out if you quality, and request forbearance or mortgage relief by visiting the Consumer Financial Protection Bureau website.

-You may also be eligible for mortgage assistance under the state’s RAFT or ERMA program.
-Contact your regional housing agency, where you can connect to various resources, including emergency assistance for eligible owner-occupants of 1-4 family homes.
-You can find your regional housing agency by clicking here or call 2-1-1 for more information.
+You may also be eligible for mortgage assistance under the state’s Homeowners Assistance Fund (HAF) program which includes assistance for eligible owner-occupants of 1-4 family homes.
+You can find information of HAF here or call 2-1-1 for more information.

 I am about to become homeless or am doubled up in an unsafe situation.
 What resources are there?